 Let’s say it loud, recruiting is a difficult task!

-Being a recruiter its terribly frustrating not to get the expected outcome even after putting significant efforts, time, and money in developing a good recruitment strategy.
+Being a recruiter it's terribly frustrating not to get the expected outcome even after putting significant efforts, time, and money into developing a good recruitment strategy.
 Because if a recruitment process unable to bring the right talent, the whole organization suffers.

 The answer to all these questions is - Know your key recruitment metrics to design a successful recruitment strategy.